-A: We will pay all the costs of soliciting these proxies.
-In addition to these mailed proxy materials, our employees, employees of our service providers, including Wells Real Estate Funds, Inc. ("Wells REF"), a service provider under the Transition Services Agreement described in further detail herein, and The Bank of New York may also solicit proxies in person, by telephone, or by other means of communication.
-Our employees and employees of Wells REF will not be paid any additional compensation for soliciting proxies.
-The Bank of New York will be paid an administrative fee of approximately \$4,000 and \$0.22 per phone vote and \$0.07 per internet vote, plus out-of-pocket expenses for its basic solicitation services, which include review of proxy materials, dissemination of brokers search cards, distribution of proxy materials, solicitation of brokers, banks, and institutional holders, and delivery of executed proxies.
+A: We will pay all the costs of mailing and soliciting these proxies.
+Our employees will not be paid any additional compensation for soliciting proxies.
+Computershare, our proxy solicitor, will be paid an administrative fee of approximately \$3,500 plus \$0.30 per phone vote, \$0.05 per internet vote, and out-of-pocket expenses for its basic solicitation services, which include review of proxy materials, dissemination of brokers search cards, distribution of proxy materials, solicitation of brokers, banks, and institutional holders, and delivery of executed proxies.
 We may also reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to beneficial owners.

-Q: Is this Proxy Statement the only way that proxies are being solicited?
+Q: Is this Proxy Statement the only way that proxies are being solicited:

-A: No. In addition to mailing proxy solicitation material, our directors and employees, as well as third party proxy service companies we retain, may also solicit proxies in person, via the internet, by telephone or by any other electronic means of communication we deem appropriate.
+A: No. In addition to mailing proxy solicitation material, our directors and employees, as well as employees of our transfer agent or third party proxy service companies we retain, may also solicit proxies in person, via the internet, by telephone or by any other electronic means of communication we deem appropriate.